NSLS-II/docs/source/conda.rst

 Jupyter calls the entries in this menu "kernels."
 You can read the gory details in `the IPython documentation <https://ipython.org/ipython-doc/3/development/kernels.html>`_.
-Users can also connect to their own user-created conda environments through Jupyterhub.
-We provide a utilty called ``kernelize`` to streamline the process.
+Users can also connect to their own user-created conda environments through JupyterHub.
+We provide a utility called ``kernelize`` to streamline the process.

 #.
 Log in to the host where the conda environment should be run.
 This is
-   how Jupyterhub will know which host to open the Python process on.
+   how JupyterHub will know which host to open the Python process on.
 #.
 Install the ``kernelize`` conda package into environment of interest:

    .. code-block:: bash